gvwilson/thirdbit/src/fiction/iffy/index.md

 "Thank you, ma'am."
-It seemed a completely inadequate response, but what else was she going to say?
+It seemed a completely inadequate response, but pointing out that she had died in one of those assaults didn't seem helpful.
 She caught Sergeant Vassilenko's eye.
 "Ready when you are," she lied.

-Doctor Johel didn't bother to check in after the next session, or after any of those that followed it.
+Doctor Johel didn't bother to check in after the next session or those that followed it.
 Finally,
 several hours later,
 whoever or whatever was monitoring Sandrine told Sergeant Vassilenko to stop.